My friend Beth offers editing services for books, web sites, reports, articles.

 The ACT is (currently) unusual in that it requires the seller to have an inspection on the property performed before it goes onto the market.
 The buyer still ends up paying for it, but it's nice that you don't have to arrange this yourself...

-Visit your bank and get a bank cheque for the full amount of the deposit (10% of the purchase price).
+Visit your bank and get a bank cheque (or transfer money) for the full amount of the deposit (10% of the purchase price).
+This will be held in trust by the agent when the contracts are exchanged, then given to the seller at the time of settlement, along with the net balance of the purchase price.

 Arrange for building insurance on the property, starting from the date you expect to exchange contracts (not the date you expect to settle).
 In the ACT, you're liable for the property as soon as you've exchanged contracts.
 Ask the insurer for a certificate of currency--a document showing the details of your insurance, how much you're covered for, etc..
 You'll need to provide this to your lender in a few steps' time.

-Have the seller provide a copy of the contract for sale to your solicitor.
+Have the seller (or their agent) provide a copy of the contract for sale to your solicitor.
 Once your solicitor has received this, meet with them to review the contract and ensure that everyone is satisfied.
-You can sign the contract at this point if you're happy.
-You can also hand the deposit cheque from the previous step to your solicitor at this point.
+If buying through private treaty, you can sign the contract at this point and hand the deposit cheque to your solicitor.

-Around ten days after your offer being accepted, you will exchange contracts.
-You'll meet your solicitor to sign the contract (if you didn't already), and the seller will do the same.
+If buying by private treaty, you will meet your solicitor to sign the contract (if you haven't already), and the seller will do the same.
 Your solicitor receives a copy of the contract signed by the seller, and the seller's solicitor receives a copy of the contract signed by you.

 Pre-settlement steps